ezachrisen/protoc-gen-gotag/README.md

         	--gotag_out=outdir="./pkg":./pkg example/example.proto
 ```

+## Using the Modules flag

+An optino has been added

 ### Note

  This should always run after protocol buffer compiler has run.
 The command such as the one below will fail/produce unexpected results.